 For information about alternative terminal programs available on different platforms see Sparkfun's Serial Terminal Basics article.

 The simplest way to communicate with uLisp is to use the Serial Monitor, which is built in to the Arduino IDE.

 After uploading uLisp to the Arduino:

 - Open the Serial Monitor by choosing Serial Monitor from the Tools menu, or click the serial monitor icon to the right of the Arduino window.

 The Serial Monitor window will show the uLisp prompt, prefixed by the amount of free memory:

-- Make sure that the line ending is set to Carriage return and the baud rate is set to 9600 baud.
+- Make sure that the line ending is set to Newline and the baud rate is set to 9600 baud.

 As an example we'll define the following function sq to square the number given as its argument: